Virus: Life sciences and medicine

 Viruses are important to the study of molecular and cell biology as they provide simple systems that can be used to manipulate and investigate the functions of cells.
 The study and use of viruses have provided valuable information about aspects of cell biology.
 For example, viruses have been useful in the study of genetics and helped our understanding of the basic mechanisms of molecular genetics, such as DNA replication, transcription, RNA processing, translation, protein transport, and immunology.

 Geneticists often use viruses as vectors to introduce genes into cells that they are studying.
 This is useful for making the cell produce a foreign substance, or to study the effect of introducing a new gene into the genome.
 Similarly, virotherapy uses viruses as vectors to treat various diseases, as they can specifically target cells and DNA.
 It shows promising use in the treatment of cancer and in gene therapy.
-Eastern European scientists have used phage therapy as an alternative to antibiotics for some time, and interest in this approach is increasing, because of the high level of antibiotic resistance now found in some pathogenic bacteria.
+Eastern European scientists have used phage therapy as an alternative to antibiotics for some time, and interest in this approach is increasing because of the high level of antibiotic resistance now found in some pathogenic bacteria.
 The expression of heterologous proteins by viruses is the basis of several manufacturing processes that are currently being used for the production of various proteins such as vaccine antigens and antibodies.
-Industrial processes have been recently developed using viral vectors and several pharmaceutical proteins are currently in pre-clinical and clinical trials.
+Industrial processes have been recently developed using viral vectors, and several pharmaceutical proteins are currently in pre-clinical and clinical trials.

 Virotherapy

 Virotherapy involves the use of genetically modified viruses to treat diseases.
 Viruses have been modified by scientists to reproduce in cancer cells and destroy them but not infect healthy cells.
-Talimogene laherparepvec (T-VEC), for example, is a modified herpes simplex virus that has had a gene, which is required for viruses to replicate in healthy cells, deleted and replaced with a human gene (GM-CSF) that stimulates immunity.
-When this virus infects cancer cells, it destroys them and in doing so the presence the GM-CSF gene attracts dendritic cells from the surrounding tissues of the body.
+Talimogene laherparepvec (T-VEC), for example, is a modified herpes simplex virus that has had a gene which is required for viruses to replicate in healthy cells, but is deleted and replaced with a human gene (GM-CSF) that stimulates immunity.
+When this virus infects cancer cells, it destroys them; in doing so, the presence of GM-CSF gene attracts dendritic cells from the surrounding tissues of the body.
 The dendritic cells process the dead cancer cells and present components of them to other cells of the immune system.
 Having completed successful clinical trials, the virus gained approval for the treatment of melanoma in late 2015.
 Viruses that have been reprogrammed to kill cancer cells are called oncolytic viruses.